 Special Education Core Program Standards

-Philosophy and Educational Organizations – SP Masters degree graduates have a comprehensive understanding of the philosophical foundation of disabilities and special education and historical and contemporary school models that promote developmentally responsive practices for all learners.
+Philosophy and Educational Organizations – SP Master’s degree graduates have a comprehensive understanding of the philosophical foundation of disabilities and special education and historical and contemporary school models that promote developmentally responsive practices for all learners.

-Curriculum– SP Masters degree graduates understand that curriculum and interventions should be relevant, inviting, challenging, integrative, and exploratory.
+Curriculum– SP Master’s degree graduates understand that curriculum and interventions should be relevant, inviting, challenging, integrative, and exploratory.
 They know how to design, select and adapt curriculum for individuals in light of curriculum standards, theories, and models.

-Instruction – SP Masters degree graduates understand the principals of developmentally appropriate instruction, know a wide variety of teaching and learning strategies and interventions and use technologically sound practices to teach core concepts, skills of inquiry, problem solving, collaboration, and communication.
+Instruction – SP Master’s degree graduates understand the principals of developmentally appropriate instruction, know a wide variety of teaching and learning strategies and interventions and use technologically sound practices to teach core concepts, skills of inquiry, problem solving, collaboration, and communication.

-Assessment and Evaluation – SP Masters degree graduates analyze and understand the roles of multiple assessments for identifying, monitoring and evaluating students learning in order to modify instruction; they can develop and critique formal and informal, , and performance assessment techniques, including local, state, and national assessments systems.
+Assessment and Evaluation – SP Master’s degree graduates analyze and understand the roles of multiple assessments for identifying, monitoring and evaluating students learning in order to modify instruction; they can develop and critique formal and informal, , and performance assessment techniques, including local, state, and national assessments systems.

-Research – SP Masters degree graduates, as critical consumers and producers of educational research, appreciate the role of educational research for collecting, analyzing and sharing data.
+Research – SP Master’s degree graduates, as critical consumers and producers of educational research, appreciate the role of educational research for collecting, analyzing and sharing data.

-Communication – SP Masters degree graduates use a variety of communication techniques to foster inquiry, collaboration, and supportive interaction in and beyond the classroom.
+Communication – SP Master’s degree graduates use a variety of communication techniques to foster inquiry, collaboration, and supportive interaction in and beyond the classroom.

-Positive Learning Environment – SP Masters degree students understand individual and group motivation and behavior and create a learning environment that encourages positive social interaction, active engagement in learning, and self-motivation.
+Positive Learning Environment – SP Master’s degree students understand individual and group motivation and behavior and create a learning environment that encourages positive social interaction, active engagement in learning, and self-motivation.

 Degree Completion Requirements: